 Just remember, if you want to attend any of these events, tickets sometimes sell out far in advance, so it’s wise to plan ahead to make sure you don’t miss out!

-Check out some of the best food festivals Europe has to offer in summer 2016:
+Check out some of the best food festivals Europe has to offer in summer:

 Taste of Helsinki, Finland

 Taste of Helsinki is gourmet-dining heaven.
 One of the largest gourmet food and wine festivals in Europe, at Taste of Helsinki, chefs from 12 of the best restaurants in Helsinki, including Michelin starred restaurants, prepare dishes for attendees and perform live demonstrations.
 Attendees can also sample an amazing selection of wine, champagne and beer.
-In 2016, the Taste of Helsinki festival takes place from June 16th– 19th.
+The Taste of Helsinki festival takes place over 4 days in June.

-Taking place from July 21st – 24th 2016, Fresh Food Festival is possibly the healthiest food festival there is.
-Several different great events are held across the country during the course of the festival.
+The Fresh Food Festival is possibly the healthiest food festival there is.
+Several different great events are held during the course of the festival.
 These include fitness activities and social activities, lectures about health and fitness, international speakers and food demos.
-It is a great opportunity to taste some great raw foods and healthy foods and get some ideas to add to your own daily diet.
+As well as enjoying delicious meals of fresh, ripe, raw fruits and vegetables It is a great opportunity to taste some great raw foods and healthy foods and get some ideas to add to your own daily diet.

 Taste of London, England

-Taste of London returns to Regents Park In June 2016 for 3 days (dates are yet to be confirmed).
+Taste of London returns to Regents Park every year n June for 3 days.
 During the Taste of London festival, Regents Park essentially becomes the complete foodie wonderland where attendees can sample foods from world-class chefs from some of London’s best restaurants.
 Sample al fresco delights, the finest artisan produce and gourmet brands, and enjoy interactive master classes and cooking demonstrations.

 Festa di San Giovanni, Rome